Light7734/geodesuka/README.md

 can modify the state of the engine and continue running once this operation is complete.

+- Finished buffer.h, now ready for memory transfers.
+As of right now it correctly transfers data from host memory to device memory successfully.
+In the future, transfers need to be done through update look, because as of right now it does it through wasteful one time submits.

-Added stage class to describe object sets that share the same physical space, render operations, and interaction methods. canvas.h is designed to be inherited to describe stages where 2d objects are drawn to window frames directly. scenexd describes 2D and 3D spaces which objects share.
+- Added stage class to describe object sets that share the same physical space, render operations, and interaction methods. canvas.h is designed to be inherited to describe stages where 2d objects are drawn to window frames directly. scenexd describes 2D and 3D spaces which objects share.

-Added system_terminal.h class to engine, handles input from terminal that started the engine.
+- Added system_terminal.h class to engine, handles input from terminal that started the engine.
 Will be used for future debugging efforts and modifying engine at runtime.
 Will most likely be supressed in release.

-The directory builtin/ is some basic built in primitives that can be used to debug graphics problems and be taken as an example of extended object_t and stage_t.
+- The directory builtin/ is some basic built in primitives that can be used to debug graphics problems and be taken as an example of extended object_t and stage_t.

-Updated math library namespaces and macro defs.
+- Updated math library namespaces and macro defs.
 Needed to be done to minimize macro def collision and interference.

-Added timer class.
+- Added timer class.

 # To Do List:

-- Figure out how to deal with command pools efficiently.

 - Add proper constructors to natural vectors.

-- Finish buffer.h and texture.h staging buffer backend now that context.h is complete for command buffer submission.
+- Finish texture.h staging buffer backend now that context.h is complete for command buffer submission.

 - Add r1.h, r2.h, r3.h, r4.h, and vector field classes to engine.